The Beasley family of Wiveliscombe SOM

 Pictured: James Beasley (1859-1933) at Gawler ca1910

-Lewis Beasley, a miner from Somerset came to Australia with
+Lewis Beasley, from Somerset came to Australia with

 a flood of more than 2000 assisted immigrants from Somerset